byrd-laif/soilMakers/soulFood/followTheFood.md

 Co-evolution; Each unique *Tree of Life* acts while keeping their autonomy, participates in collaborative symbiosis.
 Exactly how(?) is not the objective, *acknowledge the power of unity*.
 Living together, each changing as a result of changes in the other or others.
 Nature is a novelty conserving engine, its only objective is to conserve the 'gene,' not meaning.

+***Forewarned is forearmed.
+The microbes warn each other and the invaders are repelled.***

 The genes that translate to mast fruiting flow on enzymatic coevolutionary currents through the unified soil womb of *Mother Earth*.
 Symbiotically, through *Earth Wo-Man* soil knowledge is pulled into the next generations, as an attractor, like insects and the flowers that they pollinate.
-Those who harvest this knowledge; know how to read the land for *seeds of life*, carry them home to safety and cultivate living soil, will survive the *blizzards.* Passing on the knowledge harvested to their progeny, not by genetic transmission alone, but by symbiotic cultural practice, agreed upon *meaningful work.*
+Those who harvest this knowledge; know how to read the land for *seeds of life*, carry them home to safety and cultivate living soil, will survive the *blizzards.* Passing on the knowledge harvested to their progeny, not by genetic transmission alone, but through symbiotic cultural practice, agreed upon *meaningful work.*

-***Forewarned is forearmed.
-The microbes warn each other and the invaders are repelled.***
+***Communities in mutual symbiosis solve problems.***

 Synergized in people by plants, the living lands are a power of responsibility, *the world* is an enacted, *sacred ground*.
 To *Earth Wo-Man* it is everything, a living legacy; identity, connection to ancestors, the symbiotic whole home, the pharmacy, the library, the source of all that sustains *Earth Wo-Man*.

 All belong, it is through actions of reciprocity, the giving and receiving in harmony with the living land that people have become *Earth Wo-Man* (indigenous).
 Just as *Mother Earth* can not be claimed, nor can *Earth Wo-Man*.
 Being self-initiated/declared, not from a land domination named through conquer or conquest.
-Communities in mutual symbiosis solve problems.

 ![coconut palm harvest](./soilToSoulFoodImages/coconutPalmHarvest.jpg)